-The high school program at Odyssey cultivates a small, hardworking community in which students are inspired by life and are prepared to assume their authentic place within it.
+The high school program at Odyssey School cultivates a small, hardworking community in which students are inspired by life and are prepared to assume their authentic place within it.
 Our project-based curriculum integrates real world applications with lectures, academic research, and creative expression, and our students graduate college and career ready, excited to jump into the next phase of their journey.

 College and Career Readiness

 Our requirements for graduation exceed those of North Carolina public schools and prepare students for success in any and all post-high school endeavors.
 In addition to acquiring coursework credits, students are supported in creating individual portfolios for college applications.

 We offer students one-on-one attention, giving secondary students possibilities in apprenticeships, internships, personal research, and creative or technical art.

 Our students graduate with a portfolio of independent work that can open doors in the field of their choice.